EPSRC Centre for Doctoral Training in Fluid Dynamics

 - Funded PhD project: UK and EU

-- Number of awards: up to 10 funded places for 2018 entry
+- Number of awards: Up to 10 places available for September 2019 entry

 A key feature of this Centre for Doctoral Training (CDT) is that your supervisory team come from a range of disciplines from across the University.
 You will therefore be expected to have broad interests and be willing to learn beyond your core expertise.
 There will also be the expectation that you will spend an extended period working with either an industrial, environmental or external academic partner as part of your project.

 You will be part of a cohort of research students with different academic backgrounds, all focusing on different aspects of fluid dynamics.
 During the selection process we will be looking for students who will be enthusiastic about learning with and from their peers, as well as the ability to undertake their own in-depth research.

 During your time in the CDT you will develop substantial technical and transferable skills enabling you to build a successful career and become a leader in industry or academia.
 In addition to a wide range of computational, modelling and experimental techniques, you will have many opportunities to develop team working, communicafluidtion and problem solving skills.

 Further information: fluid-dynamics.leeds.ac.uk

 A degree equivalent to a UK first class honours, or a high upper second class, in an engineering, mathematics or science discipline.

 You can apply for your research degree online.
 Make sure you complete the application form as fully as you can.

 - A personal statement (no more than 1 side of A4)

 - Transcripts and certificates for all degree-level qualifications